'The Gordon Problem' set to testify in impeachment inquiry's main event

 "Kind of hard to prove a corrupt quid pro quo theory when the key U.S. policy people, plus the Ukrainians, were never aware of such an arrangement," Texas GOP Rep. Dan Crenshaw added late Tuesday, noting that Ukraine's president has said he felt no pressure from Trump to open any probes.
 "Can we go back to governing now, that’d be great thanks."

+Ohio GOP Rep. Jim Jordan told Fox News, "This was a very good day for Republicans, for our president."

-However, Volker did provide some good moments for Democrats.
+However, Volker did help some aspects of House Democrats' case.
 He shifted his own account of a July 10 White House meeting to say Sondland did, in fact, discuss investigations with the visiting Ukrainians.
 “I think all of us thought it was inappropriate; the conversation did not continue and the meeting concluded,” Volker said.

 Volker said Sondland had raised the idea of investigations “in a generic way," and that Bolton immediately ended the meeting.